Tricky1702/kOS-Scripts/kOS-Lib-Docs/source/libs/dockingports.rst

         if not isdp(sPort) or not isdp(oPort)
         {
-          notifywarn("No suitable docking ports are available").
+          sysioNotifyWarn("No suitable docking ports are available").

           return.
         }